The vulva is the area between your legs that make up the sex organs that are outside your body.

 Most people who get vulval cancer are women over the age of 65.

-You should see a GP if you notice any of these symptoms or any changes in your vulva.
+You should talk to a GP if you notice any of these symptoms or any changes in your vulva.
 It’s unlikely that these are because of cancer, but it’s good to be sure.

 What treatments are available?